yeriomin/YalpStore/README.md

 >
 >A: No. The priority for Yalp Store is backwards compatibility and size.
 It works on every android since Android 2.0 Eclair.
 Implementing Material Design would require adding a heavy dependency and a lot of purely-UI code.

+>Q: Even though I granted the write permission to Yalp Store, it still says "Downloads directory could not be created or is not writable."
+How do I download anything?
+>
+>A: Try force-closing Yalp Store and launching it again.
+If it doesn't help, read [this discussion](https://github.com/yeriomin/YalpStore/issues/308).

 >Q: I cannot download files!
 Downloads start but do not progress or stop midway. / I'm having error 495. / I don't like Android built-in DownloadManager.
 Is Yalp going to have its own download manager?
 >
 >A: Yalp already **has** a mini download manager.
 It is used as a fallback when system DownloadManager is disabled or unavailable for any other reason.
 You can force Yalp to use the fallback download manager like this: Settings -> Apps -> Show system -> Download Manager -> Disable.
 I'm not setting the fallback as default because it is very minimalisic and is never going to be as well-tested and feature-rich as the system DownloadManager.